JackScott7/IntelliText/README.md

 # IntelliText

-IntelliText to keyboard input and performs actions based on the input.
+IntelliText listens to keyboard input and performs actions based on the input.
 It is designed to support word and action macros triggered by specific characters.

 - Word Macros: Words or phrases triggered by the '!' character.
 - Action Macros: Special actions triggered by the '#' character.